Importing, Previewing & Exporting

 Sound and Crop

-The Sound button allows the user to be able to player the video sound.
+The Sound button allows the user to be able to monitor the input's sound track.
 By default, this is disabled with the “x” icon next to the speaker.

-The Crop button, when selected, opens up to another menu allowing the user to crop to into their footage to change the focus of the frame.
-Be sure to click on the Check mark to save the current setting.
-Do note that any previously cached previews will be removed since there is now a new resolution.
+The Crop button, when selected, opens another menu allowing the user to crop into their footage.
+Be sure to click on the check mark to save the current setting.

 Video Edit Toolbar